PLAINFIELD BOARD OF ZONING APPEALS

 PLEDGE OF ALLEGIANCE

-Mr. Monnett: Would you all please rise for the Pledge of Allegiance.
+Mr. Monnett: Would you all rise for the Pledge of Allegiance.

-Mr. Monnett: I will now ask our board for approval or changes to our minutes from our meeting of December 19, 2011.
+Mr. Monnett: I will entertain a motion for approval or corrections to our minutes from our meeting October 17, 2011.

-Mr. Gibbs: I make a motion that we accept the minutes as written.
+Mr. Gibbs: I move that we accept the minutes as written.

 Mr. Cavanaugh: Second.

-Mr. Monnett: I have a motion and a second, all in favor say aye.
-Thank you.
+Mr. Monnett: I have a motion and a second, all in favor say aye, thank you.
+I will now ask our Town Attorney, Mr. Daniel to please administer the oath of testimony.

 OATH OF TESTIMONY